Learn more about our Advertising Disclosure

 Vermont drivers license requirementstoggle

-New Vermont residents with a valid out-of-state license, or one expired for less than three years, must pass an eye exam to get a state driver’s license.
+New Vermont residents with a valid out-of-state license, or one expired for less than three years, must pass an eye exam to get a new state driver’s license.

 FAQ